 Financially: AA groups within SENY are also encouraged to contribute financially to the Area, as well as the other service entities connected to their group (for example, their district, county, Intergroup, and GSO).
-A fact sheet from GSO outlines allocation of contributions.

 Typically groups disburse any money beyond their prudent reserve on a quarterly or semi-annual basis, with a percentage of the group's choosing going to each service entity.
 If your group doesn't already do this, consider raising it at your business meeting.
 It may also be helpful to read over "Where Money & Spirituality Mix".